Own-Data-Privateer/hoardy-mail/README.md

 (Also, in theory, [Thunderbird](https://www.thunderbird.net/) also supports operation over `Maildir`, but that feature is so buggy it's apparently disabled by default at the moment.)

-# Your email will eventually get stolen anyway

-Note that [Snowden revelations](https://en.wikipedia.org/wiki/Global_surveillance_disclosures_(2013%E2%80%93present)) mean that Google and US Government store copies of all of your correspondence since 2001-2009 (it depends) even if you delete everything from all the servers.

-And they wiretap basically all the traffic going though international Internet exchanges because they wiretap all underwater cables.
-Simply because they can, apparently?
-(If you think about it, there is absolutely no point to doing this if you are trying to achieve their stated signal-intelligence goals.
-Governments and organized crime use one-time-pads since 1950s.
-AES256 + 32 bytes of shared secret + some simple [steganography](https://en.wikipedia.org/wiki/Steganography) and even if the signal gets discovered, no quantum-computer will ever be able to break it, no research into [quantum-safe cryptography](https://en.wikipedia.org/wiki/Post-quantum_cryptography) needed.
-So, clearly, this data collection only works against private citizens and civil society which have no ways to distribute symmetric keys and thus have to use public-key cryptography.)

-Globally, >70% of all e-mails originate from or get delivered to Google servers (GMail, GMail on custom domains, corporate GMail).

-Most e-mails never gets E2E-encrypted at all, `(100 - epsilon)`% (so, basically, 100%) of all e-mails sent over the Internet never get encrypted with quantum-safe cryptography in-transit.

-So, eventually, US Government will get plain-text for almost everything you ever sent (unless you are a government official, work for well-organized crime syndicate, or you and all your friends are really paranoid).

-Which means that, eventually, all that mail will get stolen.

-So, in the best case scenario, a simple relatively benign blackmail-everyone-you-can-to-get-as-much-money-as-possible AI will be able organize a personal WikiLeaks-style breach, for every single person on planet Earth.
-No input from nefarious humans interested in exploiting *personally you* required.
-After all, you are not that interesting, so you have nothing to fear, nothing to hide, and you certainly did not write any still-embarrassing e-mails when you were 16 years old and did not send any nudes of yourself or anyone else to anyone (including any doctors, during the pandemic) ever.

-It would be glorious, wouldn't it?

-(Seriously, abstractly speaking, I'm kinda interested in civilization-wide legal and cultural effects of *every embarrassing, even slightly illegal and/or hypocritical thing every person ever did* relentlessly programmatically exploited as blackmail or worse.
-Non-abstractly speaking, why exactly do governments spend public money to make this possible?
-After all, hoarding of exploitable material that made a disaster after being stolen worked so well with [EternalBlue](https://en.wikipedia.org/wiki/EternalBlue), and that thing was a fixable bug, which leaked blackmail is not.)

-That is to say, as a long-term defense measure, this tool is probably useless.
-All your mail will get leaked eventually, regardless.
-Against random exploitations of your mail servers `imaparms` is perfect.

-Also, `imaparms` is a very fast mail fetcher, regardless of all of this.

 # <span id="gmail-is-evil"/>Google's security theater

 GMail docs say that IMAP and SMTP are "legacy protocols" and are "insecure".